Skip to main content

 Enter the URL you want to resolve.
 The output bundle contains the link to which the original URL redirects in the location response header.

 This module helps you to get a direct URL to a resource instead of a redirect URL.
-For example, links for sharing files in storage services like Dropbox redirect you before you reach the target file.
+For example, links for sharing files in storage apps like Dropbox redirect you before you reach the target file.
 The module navigates through the redirect chain and returns the target URL.

 URL